 The Inspiration – The Red Flowers, By Anita Louise Hummel

-The inspiration for this painting was when I saw a photo of a fashion model walking down the runway during New York City’s fashion week.
+This painting inspired me when I saw a photo of a fashion model walking down the runway during New York City’s fashion week.
 This model was wearing a fabulous red-flowered rain jacket.
 When I saw the flower design, I fell in love with it and knew right then that I would have to find a way to paint it.

 Flowers by themselves are magical, but there is something incredibly magical about a bright red flower.
 As the author Julia Otsuka wrote about red flowers: